NASCAR Champion's Week coverage tonight on NBCSN - NBC Sports

-NBCSN will present four hours of NASCAR programming starting tonight at 5 p.m.
+NBCSN will present four hours of NASCAR programming starting Saturday, December 4 at 5 p.m.
 ET.

 The block begins with an encore of the season finale of The Dale Jr. Download, as special guest Kevin Harvick joins Dale Earnhardt Jr. for a long-overdue conversation that sees them hash out some events from their past.